augustovictor/software-architecture-specialization/README.md

     - The quality attribute uitlity tree captures all the architecturally significant requirements (ASRs), which arises from the business drivers;
         - Quality attribute(Performance, security, availability) -> Attribute refinement(Throughput, latency, authentication, authorization, maintenance downtime) -> ASRs(process 200 requests perminute regardless of system load, < 1ms response at low to medium system load...)
             - The ASRs is given a priority value to determine if it is a 'must have' or not (High, Medium, Low)
 - Analyze the architectural approaches: Examine the architecture using ASRs to determine how it addresses each ASR.
-This allows us to identify and document the risk and non-risk scenarios, sensitivity points, and trade-offs.
+This allows us to identify and document the following scenarios:
+    - Risk: Alternatives that might create future problems in some quality attribute;
+        - E.g.: Rules for writing business logic modules in the second tier of your three-tier architecture are not clearly articulated.
+This could result in replication of functionality thereby compromising modifiabilityu of the third tier.
+    - Non-risk: Decisions that promote qualities that help realize business/mission goals.
+        - Assuming message arrival rates of once per second, a processing time of less than 30 ms, and the existence of one higher priority process, a one-second soft deadline seems reasonable.
+    - Trade-offs: Sacrifice one quality attribute over another;
+        - Changing the level of encryption could have a significant impact on both security and performance.
+    - Sensitivity point: A point that is critical for achieving a particular quality attribute response
-    - Sensitivity point: Identifies processes in a system that would affect quality attributes of a system relative to an ASR.
+        - Identifies processes in a system that would affect quality attributes of a system relative to an ASR.
         - E.g., high traffic would cause a system's latency to increase.
 - Brainstorm and prioritize scenarios: Each group of participants creates quality attribute scenarios that are important to them.
 Scenarios that have similar quality concerns or behaviors can be merged together.
     - If the priorities of the stakeholders match closely with the priorities in the utility tree then there is good alignment.